nizzaneela/Programming_error_explanation/README.md

 ![Excerpt from page 8 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/4b653347fb1b4642c98d82c50fcea29200c4add1/sample.png)

-Accordingly, the stable coalescence is the tMRCA of sampled infections that are active on the day of the fifty-thousandth infection, or the end of the simulation if the epidemic fails to grow so far, as described on page 10 of the [Supplementary Material](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Accordingly, the stable coalescence is the tMRCA of sampled infections that are active on the day of the fifty-thousandth infection or, should the epidemic fail to grow so far, the end of the simulation, as described on page 10 of the [Supplementary Material](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)